-Take your first step and complete your 1st Mile with the Canalway Challenge.
+Complete your 1st Mile with the Canalway Challenge.
 Walk, cycle, paddle, or use a wheelchair.
-We invite people of all abilities to participate.
-Click the SIGN UP tab above for your 1st Mile and then challenge yourself for more if you'd like to keep going.
+People of all abilities are welcome to participate.
+Sign up with as an individual, or with a team or organization.
+Click the SIGN UP tab above to get started and then challenge yourself for more if you'd like to keep going.

 The Canalway Trail/Empire State Trail is accessible for all types of activities, including walking, using a wheelchair, and cycling.
 The trail is accessible to people with mobility challenges and meets Americans with Disabilities (ADA) standards.
 Off-road Empire State Trail sections are 10-12 feet wide with a paved asphalt or stonedust surface.
 Stonedust is compacted, finely-ground material that provides a stable trail surface.
 Stonedust is not as smooth and therefore not as fast for tires as asphalt, but bikes with wide tires, recumbents and hand cycles all work fine.

 |Access CNY, TRAID Center||Serves a six county region: Onondaga, Madison, Cayuga, Tompkins, Cortland, and Oswego counties||Adaptive trikes available for free loan; inquire about transportation options|

 |Green Lakes State Park||Fayetteville||Adaptive paddling on Green Lake|

 |Erie Canal Boat Company||Fairport, Lockport, and Medina||Standard and adaptive cycling and paddling equipment rental for use on the Erie Canal and Erie Canalway Trail|